 IndexBatchSize The number of documents to index in a single batch.
-CFS waits until this number of documents are ready for indexing, unless the the index queue.
+CFS waits until this number of documents are ready for indexing, unless the IndexTimeInterval is reached.
+IndexTimeInterval The maximum amount of time, in seconds, that a document can wait in the index queue.